bgazanion/WAYA/README.md

 ## License

-This project is license under the Apache version 2.0 License - see the LICENSE.md file for details.
+This project is licensed under the Apache version 2.0 License - see the LICENSE.md file for details.

 The following bundled third-party jars are distributed under the Apache version 2.0 license:
 - FlatLaf 1.6.4 - [www.formdev.com](https://www.formdev.com/flatlaf) - by FormDev Software GmbH
 - Genson 1.6 - [genson.io](http://genson.io) - by Eugen Cepoi

 The images from the example are from the [professional icons](https://www.flaticon.com/free-icons/professional) created by [ultimatearm](https://www.flaticon.com/authors/ultimatearm) on Flaticon.

+## Acknowledgement

+- Rob Camick for the ScrollablePanel class published on [tips4java.wordpress.com](https://tips4java.wordpress.com)